 - Basement and crawl space areas are dry

-- AC and or heating is functional and has been running for five days prior to installation
+- AC and or heating is functional and has been running for five days before installation

-- Appropriate humidity and temperature inside building have been achieved
+- Appropriate humidity and temperature inside the building have been achieved

 - Expected seasonal change for your location

 - Species of the flooring to be installed

 - Use of imported or tropical species (which may need more time to acclimate because of higher density and oil and resin content)